daniellewisdialexa/spaceweather/README.md

 - api/{endpoint}/filter - Filter data by specific property

 ## Correlation Controller
-- api/report/sametime  - Get report of FLR and CME event data that happend nearly at the same time
+- api/report/sametime  - Get report of FLR and CME event data that happened nearly at the same time
 - api/report/scottplot  - Get a visual of the CME and FLR data on a scatter plot that maps the intensity of the FLR to the speed of the CME, displays in html